-Avid Pro Tools 11
+Avid Pro Tools 11 review

 All Pro Tools users, even the reluctant, cynical and disgruntled, will have felt a little of the excitement shown in the early PT11 promo films when the big news finally came.